astridx/meinblog/sik/r/javascript-test-coverage/index.md

 ---
-title: "How to set up JavaScript Test Coverage"
+title: 'How to set up JavaScript Test Coverage'
-description: "Learn how to set up test coverage with Coveralls for your JavaScript project.
-In this tutorial, we will use Travis CI to set up testing coverage with Coveralls.io ..."
+description: 'Learn how to set up test coverage with Coveralls for your JavaScript project.
+In this tutorial, we will use Travis CI to set up testing coverage with Coveralls.io ...'
-date: "2019-07-20T13:56:46+02:00"
+date: '2019-07-20T13:56:46+02:00'
-categories: ["React", "JavaScript", "Tooling", "Webpack", "Babel"]
+categories: ['React', 'JavaScript', 'Tooling', 'Webpack', 'Babel']
-keywords: ["javascript test coverage", "javascript test coverage jest"]
+keywords: ['javascript test coverage', 'javascript test coverage jest']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />